Advertisement

-Mango Strawberry Paletas (Mexican Ice Pops)
+Mango Strawberry Paletas (Mexican Ice Pops with Real Fruit)

 About this recipe

-Why will you love this recipe?
+Why you will love this mango strawberry paletas recipe

 • Only 2 ingredients (plus optional lime juice or sugar)